voloko/uki/docs/core/builder.markdown

 #### Passing arguments to view constructor

-Some views can accept construction time arguments.
+Some views can accept construction-time arguments.
 To pass them use the "magic" `init` property:

     build({ view: 'SplitPane', init: { vertical: true }, handlePosition: 100);